AtsushiSakai/PythonRobotics/README.md

 This is a path planning code with Informed RRT\*.

-The cyan ellipse is the heuristic sampling domein of Informed RRT\*.
+The cyan ellipse is the heuristic sampling domain of Informed RRT\*.

 Ref: